-The Crozet blooms during 1998 - 2007 show a high degree of inter-annual variability, 622 most frequently extending far to the east, but in some years to the west and on occasion 623 extending further north than typical.
-Our results find a similar degree of inter-annual 624 variability in the modeled local circulation around Crozet, both in the timing of fertil-625 ization (i.e. the speed of advection) and the extent of the fertilized patch (i.e. size and 626 direction of patch).
-Although the fertilized patch in our model does not closely match the 627 observed blooms, our results do suggest that iron advection could predominately control 628 the inter-annual variability seen in the Crozet bloom.
-629
+The Crozet blooms during 1998-2007 show a high degree of inter-annual variability, most frequently extending far to the east, but in some years to the west and on occasion extending further north than typical.
+Our results find a similar degree of inter-annual variability in the modeled local circulation around Crozet, both in the timing of fertilization (i.e., the speed of advection) and the extent of the fertilized patch (i.e., size and direction of patch).
+Although the fertilized patch in our model does not closely match the observed blooms, our results do suggest that iron advection could predominately control the inter-annual variability seen in the Crozet bloom.

 The advection of iron from South Georgia annually covers a similar region (a predominately north, then eastward flow), although there are exceptions.
-The timescale for fertilization is highly variable (distance travelled from the iron source out into the bloom area per month), which could have an impact on the bloom.
+The time scale for fertilization is highly variable (distance traveled from the iron source out into the bloom area per month), which could have an impact on the bloom.

 4.5.
-Factors controlling bloom termination
+Factors Controlling Bloom Termination

 As the NEMO model offers a range of diagnostics, we can also propose possible bloom termination mechanisms for each island.
-In the modeled MLD data, the region surrounding Kerguelen does not clearly follow the north to south shallowing of the MLD in summer 638 typical of the Southern Ocean (Figure 9a).
-There is a very clear divide in the depths of 639 the mixed layer between the shallower north and deeper south at roughly $45^{\circ}S - 50^{\circ}S$.
-640 The Kerguelen bloom is always to the south of 45° S, however in the WOA dataset there is 641 nitrate available north of this, as well as iron according to our advection results (Figure.
-642 5).
-Additionally, the WOA nitrate concentration is still high in February, so it is unlikely 643 to be nitrate exhaustion that terminates the bloom.
-We conjecture that as the bloom is 644 constrained to regions with a deep mixed layer, it is dependent on a deep supply of silicate 645 as suggested by Mongin et al. [2008], and found to be the case by Closset et al. [2014]646 in the bloom just offshore of the plateau.
-There is partial evidence from the WOA that 647 the surface silicate concentration downstream of Kerguelen is lower in February, than in 648 the previous three months, however this is based upon very few data.
-Looking at data 649 from the first KEOPS cruise, figure 1 in the supplementary material of Blain et al. [2007] 650 shows the concentrations of both nitrate and silicate from locations inside and outside of 651 the bloom.
-It shows that inside the bloom there is no silicate but there is nitrate, whereas 652 outside the bloom there is plenty of both, suggesting silicate to be the limiting nutrient.
-653 This suggests that the sampling conducted during the KEOPS II expedition close to the 654 plateau [Closset et al., 2014], needs to be repeated further downstream in future field work 655 in order to determine whether the offshore bloom has similar dynamics longitudinally.
-656 there is still nitrate available in January, which suggests that iron exhaustion most likely terminates the bloom.
-This is supported by an experiment performed on the CROZEX cruise, where the addition of iron to an area of bloom decline resulted in the stimulation of further phytoplankton growth [Moore et al., 2007].
+In the modeled MLD data, the region surrounding Kerguelen does not clearly follow the north to south shallowing of the MLD in summer typical of the Southern Ocean (Figure 9a).
+There is a very clear divide in the depths of the mixed layer between the shallower north and deeper south at roughly 45°S-50°S. The Kerguelen bloom is always to the south of 45°S, however, in the WOA data set, there is nitrate available north of this, as well as iron according to our advection results (Figure.
+5).
+Additionally, the WOA nitrate concentration is still high in February, so it is unlikely to be nitrate exhaustion that terminates the bloom.
+We conjecture that as the bloom is constrained to regions with a deep mixed layer, it is dependent on a deep supply of silicate as suggested by Mongin et al. [2008], and found to be the case by Closset et al. [2014] in the bloom just offshore of the plateau.
+There is partial evidence from the WOA that the surface silicate concentration downstream of Kerguelen is lower in February, than in the previous 3 months, however, this is based upon very few data.
+Looking at data from the first KEOPS cruise, Figure 1 in the supplementary material of Blain et al. [2007] shows the concentrations of both nitrate and silicate from locations inside and outside of the bloom.
+It shows that inside the bloom there is no silicate but there is nitrate, whereas outside the bloom there is plenty of both, suggesting silicate to be the limiting nutrient.
+This suggests that the sampling conducted during the KEOPS II expedition close to the plateau [Closset et al., 2014] needs to be repeated further downstream in future field work in order to determine whether the offshore bloom has similar dynamics longitudinally.